 The MPH Program provides students the opportunity to engage in community service to enable students to cultivate professionalism and conscious responsibility toward the profession along with the goals of public health through service to communities, agencies, underserved populations and organizations.
-At the start of fall semester, students will need to complete a Community Service Requirement during their time in the MPH Program.
+Students will need to complete a Community Service Requirement during their time in the MPH Program.
 Students will not be eligible for graduation until this requirement is met either through a designated community service course or community service activity within a course.
 Students can contact their Track Coordinators for track courses that include a community service requirement.